-Some popular vegetarian dog foods are:
+Some popular vegetarian dog brands and recipes are:

-Invest in a Quality, Earth-Friendly Pet Bed
+Invest in a Quality, Biobased Pet Bed

-Whenever shopping for a dog bed, look for beds with removable, machine-washable covers.
+Pro Tip: Whenever shopping for a dog bed, look for beds with removable, machine-washable covers.
 These types of beds last longer than those without covers because they’re easier to keep clean, and keeping the bed itself out of the laundry helps preserve its shape and fullness.

 Shop Local, Regional, or Made-in-The-USA

 As with human products, when you buy pet products manufactured nearby, you’re reducing the distance the items had to travel, often the amount of packaging needed, and ultimately, the amount of fuel consumed to get it to you.